xXG0DLessXx/shapes-inc-telegram-bot/README.md

     *   Conversation histories for every chat and topic.
     *   User authentication tokens obtained from the Shapes.inc authentication flow.
     *   Topic activation settings (`/activate` status).
+*   **Advanced Message Formatting:** Uses the `telegramify-markdown` library to:
+    *   Intelligently split long messages without breaking markdown formatting.
+    *   Automatically render code blocks as image snippets or file attachments (e.g., `.py`, `.html`).
 *   **Shapes.inc User Authentication:**
     *   A new `/auth_shapes` command initiates a secure, multi-step flow for users to connect their Shapes.inc account.
     *   This allows the bot to make API calls on behalf of the authenticated user for a more personalized experience and memory.
+*   **State-Aware API Interaction:** The bot now sends only the most recent message turn to the Shapes.inc API, relying on its stateful nature to reduce network overhead.
 *   **Conversational AI:** Powered by Shapes.inc (via `openai` library targeting a custom base URL).
 *   **Multi-Modal Input:** Can process text, images (direct or as documents), voice messages (direct or as documents), and text-based documents (`.txt`, `.md`, `.docx`, `.odt`).
 *   **Tool Usage (Function Calling):**